Building Brave, Confident, and Strong Individuals through the Beautiful Game of Soccer

-Today we have ten select teams that travel the state of California and compete at an extremely high level.
-We have our six-week grassroots sessions for our youngest kids ages 3 - 8.
-Our Developmental Soccer League (DSL) for kids under 16 provides an opportunity to receive academy-level training while competing against teams within the county which cuts down on travel.
+Today, we have fifteen Select Teams that compete across Northern California.
+We have our Grassroots Academy for kids ages 3 - 8.
+Our Developmental Soccer League (DSL) for kids under 15 provides an opportunity to receive academy-level training while competing against teams within the county, which cuts down on travel.
 We also host periodic camps, tournaments, and other events.

-One of the biggest realizations early on was how much kids can actually do.
-Adults sometimes hold them back and we don’t think kids are capable of doing things they can.
-We’ve learned that children rise to the level of our expectations.
-We’re blown away by 6 and 7 year-olds juggling the ball, doing double scissor moves, Cruyff turns, and more.
+Early on, one of the biggest realizations was how much kids can do.
+Adults sometimes hold them back, and we don't think kids are capable of doing things they can.
+We've learned that children rise to the level of our expectations.
+We're blown away by six and 7-year-olds juggling the ball, doing double scissor moves, Cruyff turns, and more.

-We’re seeing kids do things they never thought they could do.
+We see kids doing things they never thought they could do.
 Our players are learning and developing a life-long passion for the beautiful game.
-Some go on to play in college, others have the confidence to play intramurals, while others may not play for years but come back to it as an adult and join men’s and women’s’ rec leagues.
-Regardless of the path our players choose, they are being shaped in a positive way and learning important life skills.
+Some go on to play in college, others have the confidence to play intramurals, while others may not play for years but come back to it as an adult and join men's and women's rec leagues.
+Regardless of our players' path, they are being shaped positively and learning important life skills.

 On the pitch, our players are excelling.
 We have MCSA representation on Player Development Programs (PDP) - Region 5 teams.
-These are teams that include players from Napa, Solano, Sonoma, Marin, and Humboldt counties.
-Recently, eight MCSA girls tried out for the program along with seventy others from around the region.
+These teams include Napa, Solano, Sonoma, Marin, and Humboldt counties players.
+Recently, eight MCSA girls tried out for the program, along with seventy others from around the region.
 Seven MCSA players were selected.
 The next step is the state team in the next year or two.
-Rio Munoz is an u15 player who has been selected to play in state games.
+Rio Munoz is an u17 player who has been selected to play in state games.

-Our curriculum works.
 We take an Individual/player-focused approach.
 We look at developing the player first rather than focusing on wins and losses, especially at the younger ages.
-Yes, it’s a team game, but there’s these golden ages of development from 6 - 12 whether they get it or they don’t.
-After that age, it becomes much harder to master skills.
+Yes, it's a team game, but there are these golden ages of development from 6 - 12, whether they get it or not.
+After that age, it becomes much more challenging to master skills.

-Lots of youth teams are set up to win and not to develop the players.
-In the younger age groups, if a kid is bigger and stronger then they often times dominate with a kick and run after it approach.
+Many youth teams are set up to win and not to develop the players.
+In the younger age groups, kids who are bigger and stronger often dominate with a kick-and-run-after-it approach.
 That wins a lot of games right now.
-However, how do you know the smallest kid on the field won’t be the best player in 5 years?
+However, how do you know the smallest kid on the field won't be the best player in five years?
 In a team-centric situation, many of those smaller kids end up quitting.
-A player-centric philosophy allows for those kids to shine and grow and potentially excel on the field.
+A player-centric philosophy allows those kids to shine and excel on the field.